charlesm93/charlesm93.github.io/_pages/bio.md

 After completing my high-school diploma in France, I moved the U.S and studied Physics at Yale University.
-There I did research with the Astronomy department and the [exoplanet group](http://exoplanets.astro.yale.edu/).
+There I did research in the Astronomy department with the [exoplanet group](http://exoplanets.astro.yale.edu/).
 With professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/) as my advisors,